 THE DIAGNOSTIC PHASE

-At the first visit, hi-resolution photos, digital x-rays, a 3D CAT scan and a thorough clinical evaluation will take place followed by expert explanation of the case diagnosis and treatment options.
+At the first visit, hi-resolution photos, digital x-rays, a 3D CAT scan, and a thorough clinical evaluation will take place followed by an expert explanation of the case diagnosis and treatment options.
 During this visit, impressions are taken (to make the replacement teeth), and a detailed financial overview will be presented.

 THE SURGICAL PHASE

 The surgery takes place comfortably under non-IV or IV sedation.
 During this visit, the extractions (if necessary), bone grafts (if necessary) and implants are administered.
-Patients can awaken with removable, or implant secured, “temporary” teeth to return home with a beautiful smile.
+Patients can awaken with a removable, or implant secured, “temporary” teeth to return home with a beautiful smile.
 Patients resume a full schedule of activities within 72 hours.
 Follow-up visits are typically 1, 4 and 12 weeks after surgery.